 Most commonly this is a process that happens through the public hospitals.
 Though first, you need to be in contact with a Consultorio Familiare.
 In Torino, Sant’Anna hospital takes care of abortion, and in Rome, you can check out San Camillo hospital.
 Here is a full list of hospitals in Italy that offer the service.

 Go to the pharmacy and ask for this.
 They may then ask you to step in and take a test there, or possibly bring back a cup of your pee to do the test.
+(This is one step that has been different for different individuals I know who have gone through this.)

 Bring the Consultorio your Pregnancy certificate, an ID, a Tessera Sanitaria if you have it, plus your Permesso di Soggiorno.
 Let them know your intention of getting an abortion.
 They will give you a physical examination and tell you how far along you are, talk to you a bit about your decision and help you find the best solution.